Suggestion: Watch the 10 minutes video tutorial before reading this article

 People often ask how they can receive the certificate.
 Well, the application process is not the easiest as you need to fill in 17 (including in the Chinese language).

-Let’s review an example of the application process for a foreign company who wants to export scrap materials, for example:
+Let’s review an example of the application process for a foreign company that wants to export scrap materials, for example:

 - Submission of application to the department for supervision on inspection